in-the-keyhole/byzantine-browser/README.md

 The server startup script copies credentials from the `wallet-path` config.js `hfc-key-store` value to the users home `~/hfc-key-store` directory.
 Make sure the user home directory is writable.

-Access credentials are created for a network by enrolling a user here's a [https://hlf.readthedocs.io/en/v1.1.0/write_first_app.html](LINK) describing how a user can be enrolled and credentials generated.
-Go to `Enroll the Admin User` section.
+Access credentials are created for a network by enrolling a user here's a [LINK](https://hlf.readthedocs.io/en/v1.1.0/write_first_app.html) describing how a user can be enrolled and credentials generated.
+Go to the `Enroll the Admin User` section.

 4. Start the API Server and UI server with the following commands: